deryx002/AI_Sales_Analytics/readme.md

 Users can ask questions like:

-What is the total revenue?
+- What is the total revenue?
-Which region has the highest sales?
+- Which region has the highest sales?
-Show product performance.
+- Show product performance

 The AI analyzes the dataset and provides accurate insights.